piisalie/cannot_into_computers/source/articles/2017-11-18-runtime_configuration_in_elixir.html.markdown

 end
 ```

-And use it in the `start` function:
+And use it in the Application `start` function:

 ```elixir
   def start(_type, _args) do